Admission & Registration

 - Apply to Acadia University using the Graduate Studies online application form.
 We also encourage you to read the information and requirements for the graduate-level admissions process.
 Select "Master of Education" if you are applying for an MEd program.

-- If you are applying to take a course(s) as an Independent Student, please indicate in the Notes section that you are applying as an "Independent Graduate Student".
+- If you are applying to take a course(s) as an Independent Student, please indicate under Intended Program of Study that you are applying as an "Independent (No Program)".

 - If you are applying on a Letter of Permission from another university, please indicate that in the Notes section.